Anonymous-Y/my_website/_pages/research.md

 ## Working Papers
-**ESG Rating Disagreement and Corporate Total Factor Productivity:Inference and Prediction** Available on SSRN, October 2024
-[[Download Paper]](https://ssrn.com/abstract=4936528)
-**Abstract** This paper examines how ESG rating disagreement (Dis) affects corporate total factor productivity (TFP) in China based on data of A-share listed companies from 2015 to 2022.
+**ESG Rating Disagreement and Corporate Total Factor Productivity:Inference and Prediction** Available on SSRN, October 2024, Under Review [[Download Paper]](https://ssrn.com/abstract=4936528) **Abstract** This paper examines how ESG rating disagreement (Dis) affects corporate total factor productivity (TFP) in China based on data of A-share listed companies from 2015 to 2022.
 We find that Dis reduces TFP, especially in state-owned, non-capital-intensive, and low-pollution firms.
 Mechanism analysis shows that green innovation strengthens the dampening effect of Dis on TFP, and that Dis lowers corporate TFP by increasing financing constraints.
 Furthermore, XGBoost regression demonstrates that Dis plays a significant role in predicting TFP, with SHAP showing that the dampening effect of ESG rating disagreement on TFP is still pronounced in firms with large Dis values.

-**Judicial Institution and Innovation: Evidence from China's Intellectual Property Courts Reform** Available Upon Request, September 2024
+**Judicial Institution and Innovation: Evidence from China's Intellectual Property Courts Reform** Available Upon Request, September 2024, Under Review

 **Abstract** This paper examines the impact of intellectual property judicial institution on innovation, focusing on the intellectual property courts (IPCs) reform in China.
 We find that IPCs reform leads to a significant 14% increase in the number of invention patents at the city level, equating to an average rise of 172 annually.
 Notably, we rule out the possibility of inter-city spatial transfer of patents, indicating that the effect of the IPCs reform on innovation is not a zero-sum game among cities.
 Furthermore, we also witness improvements in patent quality.
 Mechanism analyses suggest that the IPCs reform enhances the judicial environment for intellectual property protection.
 This is primarily evidenced by increased social satisfaction with judicial protection of intellectual property, shorter case durations, and higher plaintiff winning rates in intellectual property cases.